Relintai/pandemonium_engine_docs/community/contributing/editor_and_docs_localization.md

   given file will be grouped together.
-For example, if the "source string location" indicates `editor/code_editor.cpp`, the current string (and the nearby ones) is defined in the `editor/code_editor.cpp` code file, and is thereby related to the code editors in Godot (GDScript, shaders).
+For example, if the "source string location" indicates `editor/code_editor.cpp`, the current string (and the nearby ones) is defined in the `editor/code_editor.cpp` code file, and is thereby related to the code editors in Pandemonium (GDScript, shaders).
 - The online documentation's translation template is generated from the source RST files in the same order as seen in the **table of contents**, so for example the first strings are from the front page of the documentation.